mercadopago/sdk-nodejs/PULL_REQUEST_TEMPLATE.md

 - [ ] I ran the tests and made sure they work
 - [ ] My branch coverage is at least 80%
 - [ ] I verified the style of my code matches the one in the project
-- [ ] I have updated the documentation and CHANGELOG accordingly

 ## 🧰 How to reproduce

 - Step by step of how to test, specially for bugs.
-- What scopes need to active.
 - Links of external docs.

 ## 📸 Screenshots

 - Before and after, if it's a fix.
-- New screens of new features.
-- Changes in all resolutions.

 ## 📄 References